nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldHeader = @"header";
 ```

-This property provides an optional section header string to display before the field.
+This property provides an optional section header to display before the field.
+The value can be either a string or a UIView instance or subclass (or a string containing the name of a UIView subclass).
+The height of the header will be inferred from the view, or you can override it using the UITableViewDelegate.
 Supply an empty string to create a section partition without a title.

 ```objc
 static NSString *const FXFormFieldFooter = @"footer";
 ```

 This property provides an optional section footer string to display after the field.
+The value can be either a string or a UIView instance or subclass (or a string containing the name of a UIView subclass).
+The height of the footer will be inferred from the view, or you can override it using the UITableViewDelegate.
 Supply an empty string to create a section partition without a footer.

 ```objc
 static NSString *const FXFormFieldInline = @"inline";